WVUP/ObjectOrientedProgramming/docs/7-abstract-classes-and-interfaces.md

 }
 ```

-Now, if two cards have the same points, the two will be sorted against each other using the suit when using Comparable.
-Similarly, if two cards have the same suit, they will be sorted against each other using the points when using the Comparator.
+Now, if two cards have the same points, the two will be sorted against each other using the suit when using *Comparable*.
+Similarly, if two cards have the same suit, they will be sorted against each other using the points when using the *Comparator*.

 **Comparable vs Comparator**
 - The *Comparable* interface can be used to provide a single (natural) way of sorting, whereas the *Comparator* interface is used to provide different ways of sorting collections of the same object
 - For using *Comparable*, classes need to implement it in the class, but when using *Comparator* a separate class needs to be created
-- The *Comparable* interface is in *java.lang* package and doesn’t require an import.
-The *Comparator* interface is in *java.util* package and does require an import
+    - The *Comparable* interface is in *java.lang* package and doesn’t require an import
+    - The *Comparator* interface is in *java.util* package and does require an import
 - *Arrays.sort()* and *Collection.sort()* methods automatically uses the *Comparable* interface’s *compareTo()* method of the class

 ### Interface Documentation